-Sometimes changes in our software are obvious, like when we launch a new product.
-Or when there’s a visual change to the user interface.
-Other times, changes are less obvious, like when we work on the back-end to support increased consumption of 25 million total assets, bulk uploads of 1.5 million assets, and 14 million embed code views per day.
+Sometimes these changes are obvious — like when we launch a new product, or make a visual change to the user interface (UI).
+Other times, changes are more subtle, like when we optimize the back end to support expanding customer utilization — which currently includes over 500 thousand downloads and 85 million embed code views per day.

 It starts with listening

 Our process of making software starts with listening.
-We listen to understand who we’re creating software for, what their needs are, and how can we offer value to them.
-This step is a divergent process where we listen to many different groups to hear about potential opportunities.
+We listen to a range of stakeholders to understand what their needs are and how we can offer value.
+We intentionally speak with many different groups to listen for potential opportunities.

 Customers.
 Customers drive our product evolution.
 We listen to our customers through surveys, interviews, feature requests, conversations, support tickets, and more.

 Internal teams.
-Widen has been involved with the creative process since 1948.
-We have subject matter experts that are listening to customers, watching the market, and researching the industry to help inform our product’s development.
+Widen has subject matter experts that are listening to customers, watching the market, and researching the industry to help inform our product’s development.
 We regularly leverage this expertise to inform deliverables and timelines.

 Ideas begin forming

-By listening to all those different groups, we generate plenty of ideas.
-Some ideas are directly from suggestions, some are informed by listening and researching customer challenges.
-At this step, we start the convergent process on identifying which ideas to pursue.
+By listening to these different groups, we generate plenty of ideas.
+Some are directly from suggestions, while others are informed by additional research.
+Then, we consider which ideas to pursue.

 A cross-functional team identifies which ideas align with our product strategy.
-This alignment is critical because our product strategy keeps us focused on the problems and opportunities we know we can solve for our current and future customers.
+This alignment is critical because our product strategy keeps us focused on the problems and opportunities that we know we can solve, for our current and future customers.